 Option Description + Add Add a identity or authentication provider configuration.
-For more information, see Adding identity and authentication providers on page 246.
+For more information, see Adding identity and authentication providers on page 247.
 Remove Remove the selected identity or authentication provider.
-The provider can be deleted if there are no associated users. / Edit Modify the selected identity or authentication provider.
+The provider can be deleted if there are no associated users.
+Edit Modify the selected identity or authentication provider.
 O Syncronize Now Run the directory addition (incremental) synchronization process for directory users (identity providers) and directory user groups.
 All changes except for deletions are synced.
 A Tasks window displays the progress and outcome of the task.
-You can click Details to see more information or click Stop to cancel the task.
+You can click 🍑 Details to see more information or click Stop to cancel the task.
 The directory deletion and addition (full) synchronization process must be run from the API (IdentityProviders/Synchronize). ■ Download Safeguard Federation Metadata Download a copy of Safeguard for Privileged Passwords's Federation Metadata XML file.
 You will need this file to create the corresponding trust relationship on your STS server.
 The federation metadata XML file typically contains a digital signature and cannot be modified in any way, including white space.
 If you receive an error regarding a problem with the metadata, ensure the file has not been edited.
+C Refresh Update the list of identity and authentication providers.